 Moldova

-Roma millionaires built their own Versailles and miniature White Houses on a hillside above a medieval fortress.
+Roma millionaires built their own Versailles and miniature White Houses above a medieval fortress.

 Ionic columns and marble balustrades rise from a Moldovan hillside in improbable profusion.
 Miniature versions of the White House, Versailles, and the Bolshoi Theatre crowd together above a medieval fortress — Roma mansions built from ambition and limitless imagination, each built to outshine its neighbours.
 Below the hill, a fifteenth-century citadel sits in quiet counterpoint, its circular walls predating the spectacle above by five centuries.